 In 1959, the Society for Indecency to Naked Animals called for animals to wear clothing.
 A spokesperson appeared on the Today Show, telling people “A nude horse is a rude horse.”

-in 1980, the BBC reported that Big Ben would change to a digital display and that its clock hands would be given away to the first four callers.
+in 1980, the BBC reported Big Ben would change to a digital display and its clock hands would be given away to the first four callers.
 Switchboards were flooded.

 In 1996, Taco Bell announced it had bought the Liberty Bell and was renaming it the Taco Liberty Bell.
 Patriots were indignant.